cmsflash/cmsflash.github.io/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
 ---

 Shen Zhuoran \(Zhuoran is the first name) is a Computer Science student at [The University of Hong Kong](https://www.cs.hku.hk/) and a Research Intern at [SenseTime](https://www.sensetime.com/).
-His research interest is computer vision and natural language processing (NLP) with deep learning.
-In computer vision, his areas of focus include the attention mechanism and stereo vision.
-He is also interested in applying vision techniques in NLP.
+His research interests include computer vision, natural language processing (NLP), and speech analysis with deep learning.
+Currently, he focuses on the the attention mechanism, especially the application of [factorized attention](publication/2018/12/03/factorized-attention.html) in various domains.
+He also has interests in stereo vision, object detection, and Chinese embedding.

-# Preprints
+# Preprint

 - **Shen Z.**, Zhang M., Yi S., Yan J., and Zhao H. (2018). [*Factorized Attention: Self-Attention with Linear Complexities*](https://arxiv.org/abs/1812.01243).
 In submission.